 - And his Venom Vamdemon form in the first season wasn't much better, acting mainly like a fairly bland and stupid kaijuu wannabe with a supernatural backstory... up until the "crotch monster" came out.
 Then it divided everyone between freakish dismay and immature giggling.

 - Don't forget Apocalymon.
 His quips in the dub make him the most pathetic Big Bad in the series until Belial Vamdemon.
+To be fair, he is probably just utterly insane and Laughably Evil.
 Still, some of his lines are pure fourth wall breaking awesome.

 - Hellsing Ultimate, while awesome in many ways, would probably have been a lot more frightening if it weren't for all the Gratuitous English.